 When the grown-ups indulge in culinary experimentation, it’s always a challenge to make something easy and more suitable for the kids.
 This time they were quite vocal about it and demanded Mac ‘n Cheese!
 Luckily, I had this version by Marco Pierre White still in my culinary bucket list.

 Marco Pierre White’s recipe – as shown as a masterclass on Masterchef Australia – cannot be considered a healthy option taking into account loads of cream, mascarpone, and cheddar.
 Therefore, accepting the risk of instantly clogged arteries, we indulged in the richest and moreish Mac ‘n Cheese we ever had!

 UPDATE: As the Masterchef Australia site appears to be geoblocking Europe now, I have taken the recipe up below (it still had the same typos and errors in the instructions as 4 years ago!) with a couple of very minor adjustments.

-It does need some extra prep work for the different kinds of mushrooms and the shallot/garlic paste (which I had to blitz first before actually being able to ground in a pestle and mortar), but it pays off due to the added earthiness whilst still not turning it into Mac ‘n Mushroom.
+There is some extra prep work for the different kinds of mushrooms and the shallot/garlic pastes (which I had to blitz first before actually being able to ground in a pestle and mortar).
+However, the effort pays off due to the added earthiness to the dish whilst not turning it into Mac ‘n Mushroom.

-Marco uses slightly less butter and flour for the roux compared to more usual ratios for béchamel sauces (30 instead of 50 gram each on 1 liter of fluids), but due to the cream and mascarpone it still came together very nicely.
+Marco Pierre White uses slightly less butter and flour for the roux compared to more usual ratios for béchamel sauces (30 instead of 50 gram each on 1 liter of fluids), but due to the cream and mascarpone, it still came together very nicely.